lpb3393/making_successful_movie/README.md

 Would movie rating (PG-13, R, etc.) affect the domestic gross for each genre?
 Would a dataset that did not have Null values change the results?
 Who determines what combinations of genres a movie is?

 To improve this project in the future, it would be helpful to determine what movie rating is the highest grossing and most popular.
-The rating could make a movie drastically different and more widely accessible if it was rated G rather than R, but would be helpful to see if on average it made it more succesful.
+The rating could make a movie drastically different and more widely accessible if it was rated G rather than R but would be helpful to see if on average it made it more succesful.
+Also, finding which actors that have more of a draw to get people in theaters would be very beneficial information to have.